icpm-kth/icpm-kth/README.md

 The documentation for the SBtab format are here: https://github.com/tlubitz/SBtab

 The documentation of each respective module (tool) from our group can be found in the READ ME file of that repository, i.e.:
-- Uncertainty Quantification and Global Sensistivity Analyses (UQSA) https://github.com/icpm-kth/uqsa
+- [icpm-kth/uqsa](https://github.com/icpm-kth/uqsa) Uncertainty antification and Global Sensistivity Analyses (UQSA)
-- etc
+- [icpm-kth/SBtabVFGEN](https://github.com/icpm-kth/SBtabVFGEN) Processing of SBtab files and translating them into several common formats: vf, sbml, MOD, plain text; thus making them easy to convert further into computational models (for solvers)
+- [icpm-kth/rgsl](https://github.com/icpm-kth/rgsl) Solving ordianry differential equations using the solvers in the _GNU Scientific Library_, interfaced with R
+- [icpm-kth/RPN-derivative](https://github.com/icpm-kth/RPN-derivative) A set of command line tools to transform an ordinary differential equation (given as either vf file, or as plain text) to a language specific set of functions (currently in R, and C)

 [1] Lubitz, T., Hahn, J., Bergmann, F.T., Noor, E.,.
 Klipp, E, Liebermeister, W. (2016).
 SBtab: A flexible table format for data exchange in systems biology.
 Bioinformatics, 15;32(16), 2559-61

+---

 ![Organizational Flowchart](ToolsetFlowchart-fix.svg)